Energy Correlators in Semi-Inclusive Electron-Positron Annihilation

 In high-energy collisions, quarks and gluons produced at short distances cannot be directly observed due to color confinement.
 Instead, they undergo a nonperturbative transition process known as hadronization, in which colored partons transform into color-neutral hadrons.
-This transition, governed by the long-distance dynamics of quantum chromodynamics (QCD), bridges the calculable partonic cross sections and the experimentally accessible hadronic final states.
+This transition, governed by the long-distance dynamics of QCD, bridges the calculable partonic cross sections and the experimentally accessible hadronic final states.
 Among various processes, the single-inclusive hadron production in electron-positron annihilation (SIA), $\ell + \ell' \to h + X$, offers the cleanest probe of parton-to-hadron transition.
 The nonperturbative aspects of this transition are encoded in fragmentation functions, which describe the probability for a parton to produce a specific hadron carrying a given fraction of its momentum, and enter the cross section through a convolution with perturbatively calculable coefficient functions~\cite{Collins:2011zzd,Collins:1981ta,Bodwin:1984hc,Collins:1985ue,Collins:1988ig,Collins:1989gx,Nayak:2005rt}, which are known up to next-to-next-to-next-to-leading order (N\textsuperscript{3}LO) in QCD~\cite{Rijken:1996ns,Mitov:2006wy,He:2025hin}, including threshold resummation effects~\cite{Xu:2024rbt}.

-In addition to the conventional SIA cross section, the energy–energy correlator (EEC) has emerged as a complementary probe of hadronization, mapping partonic correlations in the microscopic energy flux onto the observed macroscopic correlations among hadrons, and introducing new nonperturbative correlation functions~\cite{Liu:2022wop,Liu:2024kqt,Lee:2025okn,Chang:2025kgq,Kang:2025zto,Pitonyak:2025lin,Rogers:2024nhb,Pitonyak:2023gjx}.
+In addition to the conventional SIA cross section, the energy correlators (ECs) have emerged as a complementary probe of hadronization, mapping partonic correlations in the microscopic energy flux onto the observed macroscopic correlations among hadrons, and introducing new nonperturbative correlation functions~\cite{Liu:2022wop,Liu:2024kqt,Lee:2025okn,Chang:2025kgq,Kang:2025zto}.

-The energy correlators were first introduced in Refs.~\cite{Basham:1977iq,Basham:1978bw,Basham:1978zq,Basham:1979gh} as tests of strong-interaction dynamics in the early development of QCD.
-They can be expressed as correlation functions of local operators
+The energy-energy correlators were first introduced in Refs.~\cite{Basham:1977iq,Basham:1978bw,Basham:1978zq,Basham:1979gh} as tests of strong-interaction dynamics in the early development of QCD.
+They can be expressed as correlation functions of energy-flow operators